This site is undergoing constant refinement.

 Full-time workers usually work 35 hours or more a week (in all their jobs combined).

 In 2016, employers along the eastern seaboard found it hard to fill vacancies for Plasterers.
 Some employers seeking solid plasterers wanted workers with experience in different mediums and techniques.
-To find out more, view the Department of Employment's latest skill shortage research opens in a new window.
+To find out more, view the Department of Jobs and Small Business latest skill shortage research opens in a new window.

 A Certificate III including at least 2 years of on-the-job training, or a Certificate IV, or at least 3 years of relevant experience, is usually needed.
 Around half of workers have a Certificate III/IV.
 Sometimes experience or on-the-job training is needed in addition to a qualification.
 Some additional tickets may also be required.